Agassiz, British Columbia

 Agassiz (/ˈægəsi/ AG-ə-see) is a small community located in the Eastern Fraser Valley region of British Columbia, Canada, about 97 kilometres east of Vancouver and 24 kilometres north-east of the city of Chilliwack.

 Agassiz is the only town centre within the jurisdiction of the District Municipality of Kent.
 The majority of Kent's population resides in the Agassiz area.

 History

 The land on the Fraser that is now called Agassiz was once the location of villages of the First Nation Steaten people that had been wiped out by smallpox starting in 1782.
 Later, another village of former First Nation slaves settled there called Freedom Village (Halkomelem: Chi'ckim).

-Modern day Agassiz was founded by Lewis Nunn Agassiz, a member of the Agassiz family.
+Modern day Agassiz was founded by Lewis Nunn Agassiz, an English member of the Agassiz family.
+Agassiz had been a soldier serving with the 23rd Royal Welsh Fusiliers in eastern Canada, where he met and married Mary Caroline Schram.
+The Agassizs’ journeyed from Prince Edward Island to British Columbia, where they established a homestead in 1858, named "Ferney Combe".
+Only on arrival of the Canadian Pacific railway in 1885 was the community formally named "Agassiz".

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Kent had a population of 6,300 living in 2,351 of its 2,518 total private dwellings, a change of from its 2016 population of 6,067.
 With a land area of 168.59 km2, it had a population density of in 2021.